The Who Tour 1979: Second UK/US leg

 This leg featured the second leg of the US tour, as well as its four warm-up shows from 10 to 17 November in Brighton and Stafford, England.
 The US tour started on 30 November 1979 at the Detroit Masonic Temple in Detroit, Michigan, and ended on 17 December 1979 at the Capital Centre in Landover, Maryland.
 The concert at the Hammersmith Odeon in London on 28 December for the Concerts for the People of Kampuchea could also be included here.
-A disaster occurred at the Cincinnati concert on 3 December leading to the death of 11 fans and the cancellation of one scheduled concert.
+A crowd crush occurred at the Cincinnati concert on 3 December leading to the death of 11 fans and the cancellation of one scheduled concert.
 This particular set list is taken from a concert in New Haven, Connecticut, on 15 December 1979.